dashpay/docs/masternodes/setup.rst

 Option 1: Sending from a hardware wallet
 ----------------------------------------

-**NOTE: This documentation should be considered obsolete until DMT is updated to provide DIP3 support.**

 Set up your Trezor using the Trezor wallet at https://wallet.trezor.io/ and send a test transaction to verify that it is working properly.
 For help on this, see :ref:`this guide <hardware-trezor>` - you may also